 As I tilted the bottle back, I glanced at the pool shark.

-He was looking right at me.
+And he was looking right at me.

 There was an intriguing look on his face, something that appeared to be a combination of amusement and cockiness.
 He seemed to be reading me.
 Sizing me up.
 Mentally scrutinizing me, as if trying to decide whether or not to challenge me.